 - Annie’s gluten-free oatmeal cookie granola bars are another good flavor.
 I get them at Kroger (Fry’s)

 - Made Good gluten-free granola bars (nut-free!!!) – Try the Cookies & Creme!
+They taste so good!

 - This Bar Saves Lives gluten-free granola bars. (another nut-free option.)